gordielachance/wp-soundsystem/readme.txt

 = What is the community user ? =

-The community user is a Wordpress user you need to create, and that will be assigned as author to the content created automatically by the plugin, for instance imported tracks or sources.
+The community user is a Wordpress user you need to create, and that will be assigned as author to the content created automatically by the plugin, for instance imported tracks or links.

 == Screenshots ==